 Description of asset Valuation hierarchy Basis of valuation Observable and unobservable inputs Key sensitivity affecting the valuations provided Market quoted investments Level 1 Closing bid value on published exchanges Not required Not required Exchange traded pooled investments Level 1 Closing bid value on published exchanges Not required Not required Future derivative contracts Level 1 Determined using exchange prices at the reporting date.
 Amounts due from or owed to the broker are the amounts outstanding in respect of the initial margin and variation margin.
 Not required Not required Forward foreign exchange derivatives Level 1 Based on market forward exchange rates at the year-end date and determined as the gain or loss that would arise if the outstanding contract were matched at the year-end with an equal and opposite contract.
 Not required Not required Government bonds - fixed interest / index linked Level 1 Recorded at net market value based on their current yields.
 Evaluated price feeds Not required Freehold and leasehold properties Level 3 Valued at fair value at the year-end using the investment method of valuation by CBRE Ltd in accordance with RICS Red Book Global Valuation Standards (introduced with effect from 31 January 2022).
 Existing lease terms and rentals.
 Independent market research.
-Not required Unquoted Pooled investments - Private Equity, Infrastructure, Timber, Private Secured Loans & Property Level 3 Comparable valuation of similar companies in accordance with International Private Equity and Venture Capital Guidelines and the IPEV Board's Special Valuation Guidance (March 2020).
+Significant changes in rental growth, vacancy levels or the discount rate could affect valuations as could more general changes to market prices Unquoted Pooled investments - Private Equity, Infrastructure, Timber, Private Secured Loans & Property Level 3 Comparable valuation of similar companies in accordance with International Private Equity and Venture Capital Guidelines and the IPEV Board's Special Valuation Guidance (March 2020).
 EBITDA multiple revenue multiple.
 Discount for lack of marketability.
 Control premium.
 Valuations could be affected by material events occurring between the date of the financial statements provided and the fund's own reporting date, by changes to expected cashflows, and by any differences between audited and unaudited accounts.